aframevr/aframe-boilerplate/README.md

 # a-hello-world

-Hello World: a WebVR scene built using A-Frame.
+__Hello World:__ a WebVR scene built using A-Frame.

 Pull requests are welcome!

 ## Getting Started

-After you have __[forked this repo](https://github.com/aframevr/a-hello-world/fork)__, clone a copy of your fork locally:
+After you have __[forked this repo](https://github.com/aframevr/a-hello-world/fork)__, clone a copy of your fork locally and you'll be have your scene ready in a few steps:

-    git clone git@github.com:your_username/a-hello-world.git
+    git clone git@github.com:$(git config github.user)/a-hello-world.git
     cd a-hello-world
+    npm install
+    npm start

+## Publishing your scene

+If you don't already know, GitHub offers free and awesome publishing of static sites via __[https://pages.github.com/](GitHub Pages)__.

+To publish the scene to your personal GitHub Pages:

+    npm run ghpages

+## Need Help?

-## Installation
+### Installation

 First make sure you have Node installed.